 Every

-automobile built in the last 20 years has a Vehicle
+automobile built in the last 20 years has a World Manufacturer Identifier code (WMI) or Vehicle

 Identification Number (VIN) in bar code format somewhere